-- Two different video inputs can be viewed simultaneously.
-For example, if there are two computers connected to the monitor, video from both sources can be viewed at the same time. - Two different Picture Modes can be viewed simultaneously with either the same or different video inputs.
-For example, to view and compare the current screen image as if it were displayed on an sRGB gamut monitor. - A Color Vision Emulation to be applied to the video shown in the PIP or PBP window.
+- Two different video inputs to be viewed simultaneously.
+For example, if you have two computers connected to the monitor, you can view the video from both sources at the same time. - Two different Picture Modes to be viewed simultaneously with either the same or different video inputs.
+For example, if you want to view and compare the current screen image as if it were displayed on an sRGB gamut monitor. - A Color Vision Emulation to be applied to the video shown in the PIP or PBP window.
 This is useful for simultaneously viewing how the screen image will be perceived by someone with a color vision deficiency.